Television and Cross-Media Culture (Media Studies)

 - popular and professional knowledge production through media.

-The programme does not train you in producing media content.
-It will instead teach you how to identify the most important dynamics of our media culture and how to conceptualise them in a critical and meaningful way.
+The programme teaches you how to identify the most important dynamics of our media culture and how to conceptualise them in a critical and meaningful way.
 This will allow you to participate in ongoing debates and to give relevant input to cultural, political or industrial endeavours concerning media culture.

 The Television and Cross-Media Culture specialisation within the Media Studies Research Master's Programme focuses on the on-going transformation of media culture, and its impact on culture, politics and everyday life.
 This intensive and selective two-year programme has been developed for students with proven ability in, and passion for, research.